openimis/openimis_docs/web_app_vb_user_manual.rst

 ..

-Before deleting a confirmation popup (:ref:`image127`) is displayed, which requires the user to confirm if the action should really becarried out?
+Before deleting a confirmation popup (:ref:`Image 127<image127>`) is displayed, which requires the user to confirm if the action should really becarried out?

 .. _image127:
 .. figure:: /img/user_manual/image24.png